liamtoaldo/liamtoaldo/README.md

 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...
 -->
 + I'm Liam, and I'm from Italy!
-My main programming languages are Go, C#, C/C++.
-I know some other languages (as you can see in my skills section) but these are my favourites.
 + I love reading, programming and working out.
 + If you ever want to contact me, feel free to do so;
 ---